 This section explains the rules for renting out a room in your home.
 It also includes important information on the Rent a Room Scheme in the United Kingdom.

-Note: Always ask for references from potential lodgers or tenants.
+Note: Ask for references from potential lodgers or tenants.
 Follow them up before signing any rental agreement.
+You can read a good practice guide for landlords who are living in the same property as their tenants.

 The Rent a Room Scheme lets you rent out as much of your home as you want.
 Letting out any furnished home accommodation can earn up to a threshold of £7,500 per year tax-free.
 Sharing rental income with your partner (or anyone else) halves the upper threshold.